Python Cheat Sheet

 The Python syntax, data types, and built-ins you reach for most, on one page.
 This Python cheat sheet is a quick reference for everyday Python 3 - printing, strings and f-strings, lists and dictionaries, control flow, functions, and comprehensions.

 Everything here is standard Python 3 that runs anywhere.
 Copy what you need, or try any snippet live in the Python playground - a real interpreter in your browser, nothing to install.
+Want to learn from scratch?
+Coddy's free interactive Python course takes you from the basics to functions and classes.

 Python cheat sheet FAQ